 “Right, so when I heard it was being performed here, well…” Kale blushed.

 “I love you,” I exclaimed and kissed him on the cheek.

 We made our way into the theater and found our seats.
-We were right in the center, not to close to the stage but not too far away either, it was perfect.
+We were right in the center, not too close to the stage, but not too far away either, it was perfect.

 “Aren’t you boys adorable,” smiled an old woman seated in the row behind us.